vrugtehagel/stateify/README.md

 ```
 Most of the time, you don't have to worry about any of this because things function almost identical to what they represent.

-The proxies do make looking at values in the console a bit more difficult - the fact that they're proxies means you don't get any autocomplete and just logging e.g. `data.favoriteNumber` will log something like `Proxy {}` (though you can use `.get()` to read its underlying value).
+The proxies do make looking at values in the console a bit more difficult - the fact that they're proxies means you don't get any autocomplete and just logging e.g. `data.favoriteNumber` will log something like `Proxy {}` (though you can use [`.get()`](#special-methods-get) to read its underlying value).

+<a name="special-methods"></a>
 ## Special methods

-These are utility methods any state variable has.
+These are utility methods any state variable has, that are not actually methods of the value they hold.

+<a name="special-methods-get"></a>
 ### `get`

 Gets the underlying value that a state variable represents.
-Useful for logging, or if you need to do a `===` comparison.
+Useful for logging, or if you need to do a `===` comparison, or maybe you just want to unwrap a state variable to go back to a normal object/array/primitive.

+<a name="special-methods-set"></a>
 ### `set`

 Sets the underlying value.
 Mostly useful for when picking properties off an object.
 For example: